clahub/clahub/README.md

 https://github.com/settings/applications/new

 Set up a .env file with your GITHUB_KEY and GITHUB_SECRET.
-See You can also specify an HTTP port for local foreman:
+You can also specify an HTTP port for local foreman:

     GITHUB_KEY=abc123